-In the same way that commercial packaging lines need to incorporate solutions for serialisation into the line, the same process can benefit a clinical trial labelling process, such as 2D barcoding, that encompasses the unique data for each label.
+In the same way that commercial packaging lines need to incorporate solutions for serialization into the line, the same process can benefit a clinical trial labeling process, such as 2D barcoding, that encompasses the unique data for each label.

-Service providers with commercial serialisation expertise are now applying their solutions and approach to automating clinical packaging lines to support the verification of assembly processes and provide suitable coding for despatch.
-This also provides an easy way to generate randomised labels that are essential for successfully blinding products.
+Service providers with commercial serialization expertise are now applying their solutions and approach to automating clinical packaging lines to support the verification of assembly processes and provide suitable coding for despatch.
+This also provides an easy way to generate randomized labels that are essential for successfully blinding products.

-Similarly, given the huge growth in biologic drug presentations, there is a growing need for a much greater level of technical precision for assembly and labelling of these formats – such as pre-filled syringes and vials.
-This trend favours automated labelling processes, as there is an extremely small tolerance for label placement deviations which would have a critical-to-quality effect.
+Similarly, given the huge growth in biologic drug presentations, there is a growing need for a much greater level of technical precision for the assembly and labeling of these formats – such as pre-filled syringes and vials.
+This trend favors automated labeling processes, as there is an extremely small tolerance for label placement deviations which would have a critical-to-quality effect.